Win Oo: Youth

 Win Oo was born on 13 March 1935 as Hla Myint in Rangoon (now Yangon) to his parents U Ba Nyunt (Chit-Dukkha), a history professor at Rangoon University, and Daw Hnin Yi, as the third of five children.
 He matriculated at TTC (Practicing High School, passing his 10th standard examinations at the age of 14.
 He subsequently attended Rangoon University, where he studied mathematics, economics, and French and wrote short stories under the pen name "Nyo Min Lwin."

 In 1952, during his third year, he departed from his university studies and joined the Burmese Army.
 Win Oo was stationed in Maymyo (now Pyin Oo Lwin) and Meiktila, and spent 9 months in 1959 training in Australia.
 Upon his return to Burma, he became a more prolific writer, penning nineteen stories in Shumuwa, including a novel, A University Student (တက္ကသိုလ်ကျောင်းသားတစ်ဦး), in 1960.
 He was honourably discharged from the army as a captain in 1962.

 Career

 He launched his acting career in 1962, starring in Hna-Yauk Hte Nay-Gyin-De, adapted from his eponymous novel, directed by Tin Yu.
 But this movie was not his first film.
 Chit-Thaw-Thu-Ta-Yout was his first film in cinema but this movie was not commercially successful.
 He both directed and starred in Saung Einmet and Hmon Shwe Yee.
 He founded the Sanda movie company, established first "color offset printer" in Burma, established "Sanda Magazine Office" and published Sanda Magazine.
 He won numerous Myanmar Academy Award for his performances, including Best Actor for Hmon Shwe Yee in 1970.
-He starred in 27 films, before passing away in 1988.
+He starred in 27 films, before dying in 1988.
 He wrote 31 novels.
 His most famous book is Main ma Hla Ah Mone.